Trident Cars: Roots at TVR

 Trident Cars has its origins in a failed project by the sports car manufacturer TVR.

 TVR went through a series of bankruptcies and takeovers in the early 1960s.
 Layton Sports Cars, founded in 1959 and renamed TVR Cars in 1961, was insolvent at the end of 1962 and was dissolved.
 The newly founded Grantura Engineering Ltd. took its place and continued production of the TVR Grantura at the same Blackpool facilities.
 At the end of 1965, Grantura Engineering was also insolvent.
-In addition to the TVR Grantura, the companies also had the Griffith 200 (later 400) in their range, which, with an unchanged body, was equipped with an eight-cylinder V-engine from Ford USA instead of a British four-cylinder engine.
+In addition to the TVR Grantura, the companies also had the Griffith 200 (later 400) in their range, which, with an unchanged body, was equipped with an V8-engine from Ford USA instead of a British four-cylinder engine.
 It was primarily intended for the North American market.

 In 1962, Brian Hopton, one of the owners of TVR Cars, commissioned the British designer Trevor Fiore to design a new body for the Griffith 200.
 He had previously tried in vain to recruit Frank Costin as a designer.
 Fiore designed a compact hatchback coupe, of which the Italian Carrozzeria Fissore produced a prototype with an aluminum body and an extended TVR chassis.
 Fissore presented it as the Trident at the Geneva Motor Show in March 1965.
 During the course of the year, Fissore built two more prototypes - a coupé and a convertible - but after the bankruptcy of Grantura Cars at the end of 1965, the Trident project was initially discontinued.
 Arthur and Martin Lilley, who took over the production facilities in Blackpool in November 1965 and incorporated them into the newly founded company TVR Engineering, initially assumed that they would also take over the Trident project.
 In fact, the British TVR dealer William “Bill” Last had previously acquired the rights to Fiore’s design and the moulds for the Trident body.